Fquico1999/gia_trainer/README.md

 -   **Full Test Mode**: Simulate a full, timed test series across all five cognitive areas.
 Performance is logged and tracked over time.
 -   **Practice Mode**: Practice any single task type without the pressure of logging results.
 Your performance is still compared against past logged attempts.
--e   **Performance Analytics**: After each task, view a scatter plot of your accuracy vs. speed compared to your historical performance.
+-   **Performance Analytics**: After each task, view a scatter plot of your accuracy vs. speed compared to your historical performance.
 -   **Persistent Logging**: All test mode results are saved to local CSV files for tracking progress.

 ## Installation